ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 ### Composite Types

 Composite types provide a means of reuse.
-The map directly to a class as a flyweight pattern in Java.
+They map directly to a class as a flyweight pattern in Java.

 **Note**: For efficiency it is best to hold onto the reference to the type until all fields in the type have been accessed.